-Martian Manhunter is one of the DC Universe's odd men out.
-On the one hand, he's vastly powerful and a member of pretty much every version of the Justice League (most of the time), yet on the other, writers just don't seem to know what to do with him.
+Martian Manhunter is one of The DCU's odd men out.
+On the one hand, he's vastly powerful and a member of pretty much every version of the Justice League of America (most of the time), yet on the other, writers just don't seem to know what to do with him.
 His past has been retconned several times, his personality varies by writer, and since he has more powers than Superman, he suffers from occasional mind squicks, along with frequent bouts of Forgot About His Powers and Mind over Manners to keep him from resolving plots too quickly.

 He first appeared in Detective Comics #225 (November, 1955), created by Joe Samachson and Joe Certa.
-An alien teleported to Earth by a Freak Lab Accident, J'onn J'onzz (pronounced fairly close to "John Jones" - in Justice League his first name seems to be halfway between the English "John" and the French "Jean" and in Young Justice, it is pronounced Ja-Ahn) decided to use his abilities to help protect the innocent who could not protect themselves.
-All of his incarnations have that much in common (well, the DCAU, Smallville and New 52 versions came to Earth on their own, but that's a minor detail).
+An alien teleported to Earth by a Freak Lab Accident, J'onn J'onzznote decided to use his abilities to help protect the innocent who could not protect themselves.
+All of his incarnations have that much in common (well, the DC Animated Universe, Smallville and New 52 versions came to Earth on their own, but that's a minor detail).

 Factors that have varied greatly over the decades include whether he is actually the Last of His Kind, whether J'onn J'onzz is his real name, whether the green humanoid form he normally assumes in public is his true appearance, whether his memories of Mars are real or fake, and whether his Weaksauce Weakness to fire is psychological or physiological.